apache/kafka/README.md

     ./gradlew clients:test --tests RequestResponseTest

 ### Specifying test retries ###
-By default every failed test will be retried once but it is possible to change this value with the `maxTestRetries` parameter.
-Tests will be retried at the end of a test task.
-By specifying `maxTestRetryFailures` one can set a limit on maximum number of test failures that are allowed before retrying is disabled.
-For instance if this is set to 5 and 4 test fails initially and 3 again on retry then this will not be considered too many and retries would continue but if more than 5 failed initially then retries would be disabled.
+By default, each failed test is retried once up to a maximum of five retries per test run.
+Tests are retried at the end of the test task.
+Adjust these parameters in the following way:

     ./gradlew test -PmaxTestRetries=1 -PmaxTestRetryFailures=5

+See [Test Retry Gradle Plugin](https://github.com/gradle/test-retry-gradle-plugin) for more details.

 ### Generating test coverage reports ###
 Generate coverage reports for the whole project: